Karaoke Kpop: 11 Resources to Help You Sing Up a Storm

 First and foremost, doing K-pop karaoke is fun and social.
-Because it’s fun, you’re more likely to want to do it.
-And if you want to do karaoke, you might do it more often, thereby advancing your Korean skills.
+You’re more likely to want to do it and often, thereby advancing your Korean skills.
 And associating your Korean skills with fun will probably serve as an added motivator to keep learning.

-Plus, doing K-pop karaoke can help you learn vocabulary and grammar.
-Korean songs are chock-full of useful, common vocabulary.
-Not only that, they often illustrate valuable grammar rules.
-Doing K-pop karaoke will reinforce vocabulary and grammar, making them easier to remember down the road.
-If you ever forget a rule, all you have to do is play through the song in your head to remember it.
+Also, Korean songs are chock-full of useful, common vocabulary and often illustrate valuable grammar rules.
+Doing K-pop karaoke will reinforce these concepts, making them easier to remember down the road.
+If you ever forget a rule or word, all you have to do is play through the song in your head to remember it.

 K-pop karaoke can also serve as helpful pronunciation practice.
-Even if you don’t know much Korean and stick to easy Korean songs, you’re still saying the words aloud.
-When studying Korean, it can be hard to work in some speaking practice, but doing K-pop karaoke gives you the pronunciation practice you need without the intimidation of having to put together your own sentences and ideas from scratch.
+Even if you don’t know much Korean and stick to easy Korean songs, you’re still saying the words out loud.
+Singing gives you the pronunciation practice you need minus the stress of putting together your own sentences and ideas from scratch.